 .

-Writing tests for a Thymeleaf controller
+Writing Tests for a Thymeleaf Controller

 There is more to Spring MVC than writing API endpoints: exposing server-side rendered views following the MVC (Model View Controller) pattern.